 What are TSC1 and TSC2 inactivating alterations?

-TSC1 and TSC2 are tumor suppressor genes upstream in the mTOR pathway.
-Alterations or deletions in these genes may lead to mTOR overactivation, which prompts uncontrolled cell growth, metabolism, and survival.2,3,5
+TSC1 and TSC2 are tumor suppressor genes downstream in the mTOR pathway.
+Alterations in these genes may resut in mTOR pathway overactivation, which prompts uncontrolled cell growth, metabolic changes, and enhanced survival.4-6

-Alterations or deletions in TSC1 or TSC2 genes have been identified in multiple tumor types throughout the body, including the6-8*:
+Alterations or deletions in TSC1 or TSC2 genes have been identified in multiple tumor types throughout the body, in percentages up to 8%.1

 • Bladder